Astros vs. Yankees Player Props Betting Odds

-Sportsbooks have set player props for Kyle Tucker, Gleyber Torres and others when the Houston Astros visit the New York Yankees at Yankee Stadium on Thursday at 7:15 PM ET.
+Player props can be found for Kyle Tucker and Gleyber Torres, among others, when the Houston Astros visit the New York Yankees at Yankee Stadium on Friday at 7:05 PM ET.

 Bet on this matchup or its props with BetMGM!